Julius-Tindugan/lenshine/README.md

 - **Download the app package.**

-- **Unfortunately, the server and database will expire its free trial until August 30, 2025 so don't miss out to try our app, so the app will not be available.**
+- ***Unfortunately, the server and database will expire its free trial until August 30, 2025 so don't miss out to try our app.***

 ### 📂 Project Structure